Silver-M6/Silver-M6/README.md

-- hi im a stinky nerd
+- Silver is my favorite material.